personalrobotics/corl23_towards_general_food_acquisition/scripts/generate_dataset_final/README.md

 2. CSV Data Coordinate Frames

 The forces and torques are in the local coordinate frame of the F/T sensor.
-The poses and velocities are in the world frame.
+The poses and velocities are in the world frame (the surface of the table, with +y rising out of the table, and having an arbitrary orientation around the y-axis).
 The file `<trial_num>_static_transforms.csv` contains static transforms from the: (a) world frame to the camera's optical frame; (b) world frame to the mouth that users were moving the fork towards; and (c) fork_tip frame to the force torque sensor frame.
 Note that to add (c) to a continuous transform tree, you have to publish the fork_tip pose from the aforementioned CSV as a transform from the world frame to the fork_tip frame.

 The image included in the dataset, `frames.png`, shows the frames overlaid onto one of the camera images.
 Red is +x, green is +y, and blue is +z.